adrianredgers/cmake-googletest-pybind11-example/README.md

 **Python**

 What a palaver!
-The aim is that you should be able run a `make` script, then start up Python, import a module written in C++ (and tested with googletest) that has a pybind11 interface, and run a function from that module:
+The aim is that you should be able run a `cmake` script, then start up Python, import a module written in C++ (and tested with googletest) that has a pybind11 interface, and run a function from that module:
 ```
 $ ./compile.sh